CSE-210-TEAM-2/class-test-3/README.md

 It's already March! -Clark Yeahh!!!!

-Here we are on Tuesday.
+Here we are on Tuesday. nice

 Lord have mercy